webspinner/lookout.github.com/_posts/2012-11-09-the-art-of-teaching-a-technical-topic.md

 - android
 ---

-Recently I give a couple of talks at the Google Extended Day in Algiers (Algeria).
+Recently I gave a couple of talks at the Google Extended Day in Algiers (Algeria).
 [Google Extended](https://developers.google.com/events/io/io-extended) are events happening all over the world that Google sponsors and co-organizes with the local communities to allow the developers who couldn't make it to their annual event